Elina Robeva

 • high-dimensional, non-parametric density estimation leveraging dependencies between the variables.

 In addition to traditional tools from applied mathematics, I utilize algebra, geometry, and combinatorics, which often depict the structure of the models at hand.
-I have recently started collaborating with climate scientists to infer causal relationships among climate variables from time series data.

 Here is a link to my CV.